srednakun/project_week_one/README.md

 Think COMPONENT ARCHITECTURE!
 Think about breaking the UI up into it's smallest parts and building up from there.

+### Fork and build

+You know the drill, fork the repo and let it take on a life of it's own, you are on control of your own destiny!

 ### Be agile

 It is HIGHLY suggested that you come up with a plan of attack.
 It's a four person team (2 pairs, no solo work!), so planning will help reduce the amount of over-lap work.
 Assign some responsibilities of things to be completed that can be addressed while others are addressing other needs of the project.

 QA IS ESSENTIAL!
 Make sure that all your work is being reviewed as your progress.
 Catch bugs early and solve problems before they get too big.

+### The comp

+See the the `comps/` directory.
+Choose the one that you want to execute on and DO IT!

 ### The project spec: